Big Rig Carrying Over 2 Tons of Furniture Blown Over by Powerful Winds in Fontana

 Forecasters warned that strong winds could make travel difficult for high-profile vehicles driving through the Cajon and San Gorgonio passes.

-Drivers are advised to be extra cautious when traveling through those areas during, and to secure any objects outside their vehicles.
+Drivers are advised to be extra cautious when traveling through those areas during the high winds, and to secure any objects outside their vehicles.